awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-dotnet-configuration.md

 ## Sampling Rules<a name="xray-sdk-dotnet-configuration-sampling"></a>

-The SDK has a default sampling strategy that determines which requests get traced\.
-By default, the SDK traces the first request each second, and five percent of any additional requests\.
-You can customize the SDK's sampling behavior by applying rules you define in a local file\.
+The SDK uses the sampling rules you define in the X\-Ray console to determine which requests to record\.
+The default rule traces the first request each second, and five percent of any additional requests across all services sending traces to X\-Ray\.
+[Create additional rules in the X\-Ray console](xray-console-sampling.md) to customize the amount of data recorded for each of your applications\.

+The SDK applies custom rules in the order in which they are defined\.
+If a request matches multiple custom rules, the SDK applies only the first rule\.

+**Note**
+If the SDK can't reach X\-Ray to get sampling rules, it reverts to a default local rule of the first request each second, and five percent of any additional requests per host\.
+This can occur if the host doesn't have permission to call sampling APIs, or can't connect to the X\-Ray daemon, which acts as a TCP proxy for API calls made by the SDK\.

+You can also configure the SDK to load sampling rules from a JSON document\.
+The SDK can use local rules as a backup for cases where X\-Ray sampling is unavailable, or use local rules exclusively\.

 **Example sampling\-rules\.json**

 ```
 {
-  "version": 1,
+  "version": 2,
   "rules": [
     {
       "description": "Player moves.",
-      "service_name": "*",
+      "host": "*",
       "http_method": "*",
       "url_path": "/api/move/*",
       "fixed_target": 0,